Segal operations in the algebraic $K$-theory of topological spaces: The symmetric bimonoidal category of retractive spaces over a connected simplicial abelian group

 the central arrow in the diagram below is also a homotopy equivalence.

-Since the pushout of the last diagram is homeomorphic to $|Y_1 {\esm} Y_2| \ra \abs{Y_1 {\esm} Y_2'}$ (``colimits commute''), $Y_1 \esm Y_2 \ra Y_1' \esm Y_2'$ is a weak equivalence.
-By a final application of the gluing lemma, the map on pushouts induced by $\abs{\mu} \colon \abs{X}{\times}\abs{X} \ra \abs{X}$ is a homotopy equivalence.
-That is, $Y_1 \esm Y_2 \ra Y_1' \esm Y_2'$ is a weak homotopy equivalence. \end{proof} \begin{remark} The external smash product will also preserve many colimits.
-However, our applications principally involve the special colimits that are pushouts of cofibration squares. \end{remark} \begin{proof}[Proof of the second part of theorem \ref{symmetricbimonoid}] Since the functor $\mu_* \colon \cR_f(X{\times}X) \ra \cR_f(X)$ is exact \cite[Lemma 2.1.6]{Waldhausen85}, and we have seen that $\esm$ is biexact in proposition \ref{externalbiexactness}, the composite $\sma = \mu_* \com \esm$ is biexact. \end{proof} Before we consider the coherence of the product $\sma$, we prove lemma \ref{iteratedcolimlemma}.
-The reader interested in the coherence properties may skip ahead. \begin{proof}[Proof of lemma \ref{iteratedcolimlemma}] We make frequent use of the isomorphism
+Since the pushout of the last diagram is homeomorphic to $|Y_1 {\esm} Y_2| \ra \abs{Y_1' {\esm} Y_2'}$ (``colimits commute''), $Y_1 \esm Y_2 \ra Y_1' \esm Y_2'$ is a weak equivalence. \end{proof} \begin{remark} The external smash product will also preserve many colimits.
+However, our applications principally involve the special colimits that are pushouts of cofibration squares. \end{remark} Here is the postponed proof of lemma \ref{iteratedcolimlemma}. \begin{proof}[Proof of lemma \ref{iteratedcolimlemma}] We make frequent use of the isomorphism

 The canonical arrow $\xy \UCMT \xymatrix{ B_2 \cup_{B_1} B_0 \ar[r] & C_2\cup_{C_1} C_0 } \endxy $ factors into the composition of canonical arrows induced by passing to pushouts of the columns in the map of diagrams